mmerkes/sudoku_solvers/README.md

 ##Finding a Solution

-Now that we can test values, we need to write a function that can systematically check each possible value until we find a valid integer.
-Essentially, we need to go through each empty position that we saved in the `emptyPositions` array, try number 1-9 at each position until we find a valid number, and move to the next position.
+Now that we can test values, we need to write a function that can systematically check each possible value until we find a valid value.
+Essentially, we need to go through each empty position that we saved in the `emptyPositions` array, try numbers 1-9 at each position until we find a valid number, and move to the next position.
 If no valid numbers are found at the next position, we move back a position to find a new valid number.
-We do this through all of the positions until we've found a whole board of valid positions, equating to our solution.
+We do this through all of the positions until we've found a whole board of valid positions, giving us our solution.

 Our `solvePuzzle` function should take a parsed board and an array of empty positions and return the solution (as well as log it).
 Let's write our failing test: